Vauxhall Insignia review - Practicality, comfort and boot space

 In this review

-- 2Engines, performance and driveThe Insignia is good to drive, with compliant ride and tidy handling
+- 2Engines, performance and driveThe Vauxhall Insignia is good to drive, with a compliant ride and tidy handling

-- 5Practicality, comfort and boot space - currently readingThe Insignia is among the best in class for space
+- 5Practicality, comfort and boot space - currently readingThe Vauxhall Insignia is a practical family hatch with a big boot and plenty of passenger space